Saint-Julien-le-Pauvre

 Saint-Julien-le-Pauvre, in full Église Saint-Julien-le-Pauvre (French for Church of Saint Julian the Poor), is a Melkite Greek Catholic parish church in Paris, France, and one of the city's oldest religious buildings.
 Begun in Romanesque style during the 12th century, most of its architecture is Primary Gothic.
-It is situated in the 5th arrondissement, on the Left Bank of the Seine River, about 500 meters away from the Musée de Cluny and in the proximity of the Maubert-Mutualité Paris Métro station.
+It is in the 5th arrondissement, on the left bank of the Seine River, about 500 meters away from the Musée de Cluny and not far from the Maubert-Mutualité Paris Métro station.
 It shares a city block with the Square René Viviani.

-Originally a Latin Catholic place of worship, Saint-Julien-le-Pauvre was built in stages from the 12th to the 19th centuries, and granted to the Eastern Catholic Melkite community in 1889.
-Its design was modified several times, and the resulting church is significantly smaller in size than originally planned.
+Originally a Latin Catholic place of worship, Saint-Julien-le-Pauvre was built in stages from the 12th to the 19th centuries, and was granted to the Eastern Catholic Melkite community in 1889.
+The 12th-century design for the building was revised several times during the construction process, and the church is significantly smaller in size than originally planned.

 Name

 The church was dedicated to two medieval French saints of the same name: Julian of Le Mans and a figure from the region of Dauphiné.
 "The poor" describes the modesty of the building, which makes it look very compact, compared with the contemporary cathedrals of the same style in the same region of Île-de-France.